Celayix Home » How to develop an employee offboarding process

 Many companies will buy the leaving employee a farewell gift as a token of appreciation or a signed card by everyone in the office.
 It’s the small touches that your leaving employee will remember and appreciate.

 Employee’s leaving your organization is not easy for the company or the employee.
 An employee offboarding process means that your employees leave the business with a positive impression of the business.
-A smooth leaving process can let your employees become advocates for your company at the very last stage of the employee life cycle.
+A smooth leaving process can let your team members become advocates for your company at the very last stage of the employee life cycle.

 Written by Helen Long